wojbrown/esds-github-sandbox/README.md

 **Commits**

-Git and Github take advantage of [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) to keep a record of changes to a repo and each individual file.
+Git and GitHub take advantage of [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) to keep a record of changes to a repo and each individual file.
 Each change that a user makes to a repo is made with a 'commit' and associated commit message.
 Each commit contains information about which files are changed and can be compared against previous versions visually to compare differences

 [For more information about Commits](https://github.com/git-guides/git-commit)

 **Pull Requests**

 A Pull Request allows for changes made to a repo by a user that does not have permissions to change a repo to be submitted for review.
 If accepted, the original repo can "Pull" the requested changes and merge them into the original repo.
 This is the most common way to contribute to public repos.
-All open Pull Requests are visible at the top of a Github repo
+All open Pull Requests are visible at the top of a GitHub repo

 [For more information about Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

-### Generate Github Access Token
+### Generating GitHub Access Tokens

-To use git commands on the command line via the terminal requires remote access to a Github account with personal access tokens.
+To use git commands on the command line via the terminal requires remote access to a GitHub account with personal access tokens or SSH keys.
 To generate a personal access token:

-1. Open Github.com
+1. Open github.com
 2. On the top right of the website, select your personal profile
 3. Select Settings
 4. On the left toolbar on the bottom, select Developer Settings